apache/flink-web/slides.md

 ## Flink Forward

-Flink Forward 2015 (October 12th/13th, 2015) was the first conference to bring together the Apache Flink developer and user community.
-You can find [slides and videos](http://2015.flink-forward.org/?post_type=session) of all talks on the FlinkForward 2015 page.
+Flink Forward 2015 (October 12-13, 2015) was the first conference to bring together the Apache Flink developer and user community.
+You can find [slides and videos](http://2015.flink-forward.org/?post_type=session) of all talks on the Flink Forward 2015 page.

+On September 12-14, 2016 the second edition of Flink Forward took place.
+All [slides and videos](http://flink-forward.org/program/sessions/) are available on the Flink Forward 2016 page.

 ## Slides